 One of the key issues of online dating is the selection process.
 Dating app interactions are based almost entirely on looks.
 Key personality traits and virtues cannot be unveiled through a 200-word bio attached to a picture of you posing at the beach.

-Another damaging aspect of online dating apps is how it affects self-image.
+Another damaging aspect of online dating apps is how they affect self-image.
 The act of reducing one’s entire being to a profile makes it easy to attach your self-image to the success of your profile.

 Matching frequently with randoms can build up some self-confidence, but that same confidence can be smashed when someone you don’t even know doesn’t swipe right.
 We connect our self-worth to the opinions of people we might not ever meet.